Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Related Work

 \textbf{Category-level Alignment.} Category-level alignment considers the intrinsic relation of feature distributions in source and target domains and exploits the categorical discriminability for alignment.
 The approaches of~\cite{DBLP:conf/iccv/DuTYFXZYZ19, DBLP:conf/cvpr/HuKSC20, DBLP:conf/eccv/PaulTSRC20, jiang2021decoupled} learn a category-specific discriminator for each category and focus on classification between two domains using pseudo labels.
 Despite effectiveness, it is difficult for these approaches to learn discriminative category-wise representation among multiple discriminators.
 The method of~\cite{DBLP:conf/eccv/WangSZD020} retains one discriminator to distinguish different categories within one domain, whereas it neglects the consistency of feature subspaces in the same category across two domains.
 Besides, the work of~\cite{DBLP:conf/cvpr/XuZJW20} develops a categorical regularization method that focuses on important regions and instances to reduce the domain discrepancy.
-The method of~\cite{DBLP:conf/cvpr/XuWNTZ20} seeks for category-level domain alignment by enhancing intra-class compactness and inter-class separability.
+The method of~\cite{DBLP:conf/cvpr/XuWNTZ20} introduces category-level domain alignment by enhancing intra-class compactness and inter-class separability and shows promising performance for domain adaption detection.

 \textbf{Our Alignment.} Despite sharing similar spirit in applying alignment for UDA object detection, our approach (\ie, Multi-Granularity Alignment (MGA)) is significantly different from others.
 Specifically, MGA is a unified framework that effectively encodes the dependencies across different granularities, including pixel-, instance-, and category-levels, for domain adaption detection, while other methods do not consider this important dependency relation in alignment.
-In addition, we specially design the omni-scale gated fusion (OSGF) module and present a new category-level discriminator in MGA to improve the discriminative ability, as detailed later.
+In addition, we specially design the omni-scale gated fusion (OSGF) module and present a new category-level discriminator in MGA to improve the discriminative ability.